 The exam is more relevant to the older demographic than the GMAT.
 This target audience is further removed from the undergrad experience, with significant work experience and less time to prepare.

-So far, six EMBA schools have adopted GMAC’s Executive Assessment as one of their admissions tools: London Business School, the University of Chicago, INSEAD, CEIBS, the University of Hong Kong and Columbia University.
+Originally, six EMBA schools adopted GMAC’s Executive Assessment as one of their admissions tools: London Business School, the University of Chicago, INSEAD, CEIBS, the University of Hong Kong and Columbia University.
+As of early June, they have administered 1,230 tests and are expecting between 15 and 20 schools to adopt the EA by the end of 2017.
+Research shows that the Executive Assessment is on par with the validity of the GMAT.
 However, there’s no cause for concern if you are undecided, as most schools still accept either the GMAT or the new Executive Assessment.

 For more information, please visit the official website.